yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

 ````

 Additional properties of the operator can be assigned to guide YALMIP in various scenarios.
 However, most those additional properties are not of interest for graph-based implementations, but are meant for [mixed-integer](/tutorial/nonlinearoperatorsmixedinteger) and [callback-based](/tutorial/nonlinearoperatorscallback) representations.

-The function **sumk** in YALMIP is implemented using this framework and might serve as a good start for your own experiments.